Former ‘Teen Mom OG’ Star Farrah Abraham Weighs In On Amber Portwood’s Reported New Relationship

-Former Teen Mom OG star Farrah Abraham is weighing in on Amber Portwood’s new relationship.
-According to a new report from The Sun, Farrah spoke to the outlet at the ThinkBIG 2020 Conference recently and it doesn’t sound like Farrah is too supportive of her former co-stars new romance.
+Former Teen Mom OG star Farrah Abraham is weighing in on Amber Portwood’s alleged new relationship.
+According to a new report from The Sun, Farrah spoke to the outlet at the ThinkBIG 2020 Conference recently and it doesn’t sound like she is too supportive of her former co-star’s supposed new romance.

 Amber is reportedly dating a man named Dimitri Garcia who is from Belgium.
 He has already traveled to visit with Amber and while the two are getting to know one another, the mom-of-two reportedly doesn’t consider him her “official boyfriend.”
 However, despite the fact that they may not be officially dating, Farrah still doesn’t seem too supportive of the idea of Amber’s new relationship.